Atasha Muhlach: Career

 Muhlach has appeared in Jollibee commercials since her childhood, featuring her parents and twin brother Andres.
 In 2011, she played Brigitta von Trapp, the third-youngest von Trapp child, in a local production of The Sound of Music at the Newport Performing Arts Theater.

 With her family already in showbusiness, Muhlach entered the industry after completing business school in Nottingham because her parents encouraged her to focus more on her studies.

 During her contract signing with Viva Entertainment in July 2023, she disclosed that her aspiration to join the showbusiness industry had been a dream since she was a kid.

 On September 23, 2023, Muhlach was introduced as the newest co-host of E.A.T., now rebranded as Eat Bulaga! and before her introduction, hosts Vic Sotto and Joey de Leon described her as a fashionista, studious, performer, artist, and family-oriented.

 On October 25, 2023, Muhlach released her first single, "Pasuyo", under Vicor Music, a record label under Viva Records, which was praised by fans and fellow celebrities for its relatable pop arrangement with composition by Kyle Raphael and produced by JP Verona.

 Atasha joined her parents and twin brother, Andres, in a sitcom—marking their first-ever acting project as a family—after officially signing a contract on January 26, 2024, to collaborate with MediaQuest Ventures, Cignal, TV5, Viva Films, Studio Viva, and Viva Entertainment.

+Since September 2026, Muhlach has starred as Annie Batungbakal in the musical Bongga Ka, 'Day!: The Annie Batungbakal Musical at the Newport Performing Arts Theater, marking her return to theatre after 15 years and her debut lead role on stage.